SimchaTeich/Microcorruption/08 - Johannesburg/README.md

 In this way, it will be printed on the screen that the password is incorrect - but this way we will get to the ret command which will jump to an interrupt that will unlock the door.

-So, the adddress of `INT` is 0x4446 and we can't enter the value 0x0 because of the `strcpy` function.
+So, the adddress of `unlock_door` is 0x4446 and we can't enter the value 0x0 because of the `strcpy` function.
 From here, the creation of the cracking input is easy.

 ## The cracking input (as bytes)
 ```